University Distinguished Professors

 About University Distinguished Professorships

-The university distinguished professorship is a pre-eminent faculty rank bestowed by the university board of visitors upon members of the university faculty whose scholarly attainments have attracted national and/or international recognition.
-The professorship is to be bestowed upon no more than one percent of the total full-time faculty at any time.
+The University Distinguished Professorship is a pre-eminent faculty rank bestowed by the university’s Board of Visitors upon members of the university faculty whose scholarly attainments have attracted national and/or international recognition.
+There is no quota by college or department.

 Each academic year the provost will determine if there is to be one or more vacancies in the rank of university distinguished professors and, if appropriate, will issue a call to the academic deans for nominations.
 The deans will, in turn, invite nominations from academic departments.